-If you need help — Choi suggests an exercise that involves just doodling images that really stick out as you read the poem.
-That might help you find a common theme or a through line.
+If you need help — Choi suggests doodling images that really stick out as you read the poem.
+That might help you find a common theme or a throughline.

 Or better yet, when you can, head to your local poetry reading.
-Shihan van Clief and Dante Basco co-founded Da Poetry Lounge — a long running poetry reading in Los Angeles that takes place every Tuesday.
-On a recent visit, the readings there varied from more slam-oriented poetry, to more formal readings, to people practicing their rap lyrics, to a guy looking for a girl he'd met at the Chateau Marmont years ago (hope she's reading this, my dude!).
+Shihan Van Clief and Dante Basco co-founded Da Poetry Lounge — a long-running poetry reading in Los Angeles that takes place every Tuesday.

-There are readings at libraries and bookstores, and bars and clubs.
-If you can't get to one, there are poetry instagram accounts and youtube channels (some recommendations below).
+There are readings at libraries and bookstores and bars and clubs.
+If you can't get to one, try poetry Instagram accounts and YouTube channels.
+Get started with some recommendations below.